MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 ### Visual Studio ###

- If you are already a Visual Studio user, you can install the extension to get started developing Q# in Visual Studio.
+ If you are already a [Visual Studio](https://visualstudio.microsoft.com/vs/) user, you can install the extension to get started developing Q# in Visual Studio.
 > [!div class="button"]
 > [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit)

+Then, check our [Quickstart guide for step-by-step](quickstart?tabs=tabid-vs2017) instructions for your first quantum program.

 ### Visual Studio Code ###

- If you are already a Visual Studio Code user, you can install the extension to get started developing Q# in Visual Studio Code.
+ If you are already a [Visual Studio Code](https://code.visualstudio.com/) user, you can install the extension to get started developing Q# in Visual Studio Code.
 > [!div class="button"]
 > [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode)

+Then, check our [Quickstart guide for step-by-step](quickstart?tabs=tabid-vscode) instructions for your first quantum program.

+### Python ###

+If you are a Python user, check out our [Getting Started with Python and the Quantum Development Kit guide](xref:microsoft.quantum.install.python).

 ## Learning Quantum Computing with Q# ##